Black-and-white banner featuring a vintage typewriter, a photograph of Ada Stokes, and text promoting the Mankato campus community Writing Center.

 Ada Stokes Writing Center

-Welcome to the Ada Stokes Writing Center!
-During the academic year, BLC students may select to use our services in a variety of ways:
+During the academic year, BLC students may receive tutoring in a variety of ways:

 • Luther Hall 201: Visit with a tutor in the Writing Center